drrb/rust-netbeans/README.md

 # Rust NetBeans Plugin

-This is a NetBeans plugin that adds support for [Rust](http://www.rust-lang.org)
+A NetBeans plugin for [Rust](http://www.rust-lang.org) that embeds the native Rust compiler.
+It's fast, and adapts to changes in the language!

 [![Build Status](https://travis-ci.org/drrb/rust-netbeans.png?branch=master)](https://travis-ci.org/drrb/rust-netbeans)

-**NOTE:** This plugin has recently undergone significant design changes.
+**NOTE:** This plugin has recently undergone significant design changes to embed the native Rust compiler instead of using one written in Java.
 Consequently, some features have been removed and will be gradually added back in.